-Sift the flour in a large mixing bowl, add the salt and water and knead the dough until a thick lumpless ball forms, this should take no longer than 6 minutes, as over kneading will make the dough excessively hard.
+- Sift the flour in a large mixing bowl, add the salt and water and knead the dough until a thick lumpless ball forms, this should take no longer than 6 minutes, as over kneading will make the dough excessively hard.

-You can now proceed to shaping it into your strozzapreti.
+- You can now proceed to shaping it into your strozzapreti.
 Roll the dough balls flat with a dusted rolling pin, to a ½ to ¾ inch thickness.

-Now to obtain the typical strozzapreti shape, you have to take each individual strand and roll it between your palms.
+- Now to obtain the typical strozzapreti shape, you have to take each individual strand and roll it between your palms.
 The result is a "˜rolled up towel' shape, one very suitable for virtually "grabbing" the sauce.

-Dust a kitchen towel with flour and rest the strozzapreti on it for about 30 minutes before cooking.
+- Dust a kitchen towel with flour and rest the strozzapreti on it for about 30 minutes before cooking.

 For the Sauce

-In the meantime bring a large pot of lightly salted water to a rolling boil and cook the strozzapreti al dente (this will take a lot less time than regular dried pasta, so keep a close watch).
+- In the meantime bring a large pot of lightly salted water to a rolling boil and cook the strozzapreti al dente (this will take a lot less time than regular dried pasta, so keep a close watch).

-Drain the pasta and transfer it to the warm skillet where the sauce is, and blend well off the burner.
+- Drain the pasta and transfer it to the warm skillet where the sauce is, and blend well off the burner.

-No Parmigiano this time, the tartufo would otherwise suffer.
+- No Parmigiano this time, the tartufo would otherwise suffer.